-Where appropriate, the operating position must be fitted with an adequate cabin designed, constructed and/or equipped to fulfil the above requirements.
+Where appropriate, the operating position must be fitted with an adequate cabin designed, constructed and/or equipped to fulfil the requirements specified in Paragraph 1 and 2 of this Item.
 The exit must allow rapid evacuation.
 Moreover, when applicable, an emergency exit must be provided in a direction which is different from the usual exit.